COOZI99/Hangman/README.md

-# Hangman
+# Python Project for Women's Hackathon
-Hangman project for Python for Programmers
+Workshop: Python for Programmers
+When: March 10th, 2021

+Pre-requisites:
+* have a basic understanding of programming
+* download latest version of python